Hanoi Opera House to feature “Swan Lake” tomorrow

 A rendition of the famous ballet “Swan Lake”, presented by Russian and Vietnamese artists is going to take place at 8:00 pm, April 4th at Hanoi Opera House, No. 1 Trang Tien Street, Hanoi.

-A rendition of the famous ballet “Swan Lake”, presented by Russian and Vietnamese artists is going to take place at 8:00 pm, April 4th at Hanoi Opera House, No. 1 Trang Tien Street, Hanoi.
-The show features Act II of the Tchaikovsky’s masterpiece, arranged by Vietnamese choreographer Kieu Ngan.
+A rendition of the famous ballet “Swan Lake”, presented by Russian and Vietnamese artists, is scheduled for 8:00 PM on April 4th, 2025, at the Hanoi Opera House, located at No. 1 Trang Tien Street, Hanoi.
+This performance will feature Act II of Tchaikovsky’s masterpiece, adapted by renowned Vietnamese choreographer Kieu Ngan.

 Comments (0)